 Direct mail reaches a broad audience.

 Almost everyone has a mailbox, and no mailbox has a spam folder.
-A good old-fashioned letter is a nearly foolproof way of reaching your donor (though I do recommend integrating digital efforts with your direct mail).
+A good old-fashioned letter is a nearly foolproof way of reaching your donor (though I recommend integrating digital efforts with your direct mail).

 Not only that, but you can’t delete mail with a couple of swift clicks.
 Even the most mail-averse, online-focused individuals among us have to sift through their mail to check for bills, important notices, etc. Which leads to our final point . . .